What does November 11th mark?

 Is it a public holiday?

-Supermarkets generally remain open and in large cities shops tend to open as well – at least the ones that are allowed to under the current lockdown rules.
+Supermarkets generally remain open and in large cities shops tend to open as well.

 Last year the lockdown meant that commemoration ceremonies were low key with limited numbers and a small military presence.

 But now that Covid-19 restrictions have been partially relaxed, things are going back to normal: expect a large military parade on the morning along the Champs-Elysées avenue in Paris, with Emmanuel Macron laying a wreath at the Tomb of the Unknown Soldier, underneath the Arc de Triomphe, just before the 11am one-minute silence.

 The ceremony will be broadcast on French TV channels, TF1 and LCI, from 10.15am and there will be some road closures in the area.